Menu

 How is it personalized to my tax situation?

 Interest from Treasury bonds is typically exempt from state income tax, so we include more of them for clients in higher state tax brackets.
 In order to recommend the most tax-efficient portfolio for you, we estimate your tax rates based on your tax filing status, household income, and state of residence.
-Based on your estimated tax rates, we recommend the portfolio that aims to deliver the highest after-tax yield.
+Based on your estimated tax levels, we recommend the portfolio that aims to deliver the highest after-tax yield.

 Is there a fee?